 The combination of smoked paprika, dill, and tamari (soy sauce), is the hidden secret to this savory soup.
-Zesty, and full of mushrooms and a variety of vegetables, this thick and rich Hungarian mushroom soup is simply to die for.
+Zesty and full of mushrooms and various vegetables, this thick and rich Hungarian mushroom soup is to die for.

-Another secret is to dice all the vegetables, very small, in order to get the texture and creaminess.
-In order to cut all my vegetables into uniform size, I used my Fullstar Vegetable Chopper, my favorite time-saving kitchen gadget.
+Another secret is to dice all the vegetables, very small, to get the texture and creaminess.
+To cut all my vegetables into uniform size, I used my Fullstar Vegetable Chopper, my favorite time-saving kitchen gadget.

 NON-DAIRY AND GLUTEN-FREE